Click here to return to Mooncoin Homepage

 Drug/Droog Walsh Statue

 On Saturday, 9th October 2021, a statue of Drug Walsh was unveiled at the club's new entrance on Main Street, Mooncoin.
 President of the GAA, Larry McCarthy, did the honours.
 The statue, which stands nearly 7ft tall, shows Drug ready to strike - 'first time pulling' such an important facet of the hurling style in his day (the statue is about 15% larger than Drug's actual size).
-The hurley used in the statue was moulded and cast using Drug's actual hurley from the 1904 All Ireland - the hurley he struck the winning point with to give Kilkenny their first ever All-Ireland win.
-It was presented to club by Mrs Kathleen Doran in 2011; her late husband Séamus having been given the hurl by Drug himself many years earlier.
+The hurley used in the statue was molded and cast using Drug's actual hurley from the 1904 All Ireland - the hurley he struck the winning point with to give Kilkenny their first ever All-Ireland win.
+It was presented to club by Mrs Kathleen Doran in 2011, her late husband Séamus having been given the hurl by Drug himself many years earlier.
 The brilliant piece of bronze art was lovingly created in west Clare by Séamus Connolly, one of Ireland’s leading bronze sculptors.
-It was the Mooncoin GAA Supports Club of Australia who made the creation of the monument possible, following their very generous donation which funded the entire cost; namely, Séamus Delahunty, Larry Delahunty and Bill Kinsella.
+It was the Mooncoin GAA Supporters Club of Australia who made the creation of the monument possible, following their very generous donation which funded the entire cost; namely, Séamus Delahunty, Larry Delahunty and Bill Kinsella.

 Plinth sept 2021